joe-watkins/easyBCMap/README.md

 We leverage data attributes to define lat/long keeping markup clean and easy to manage.

-(link:http://joe-watkins.io text: Visit joe-watkins.io for more Adobe Business Catalyst Tricks/Tips/Tutorials)
+Visit http://joe-watkins.io for more Adobe Business Catalyst Tricks,Tips,Tutorials